-At the time of preparing this Plan of Management, upgrade works were in progress to extend the recreation centre (due for completion in 2021).
-These works include enclosing and redesigning the 2 outdoor courts so they can be used in all weather conditions and cater for a greater number of sports.
-Once complete, the centre will provide 4 indoor multipurpose courts for sports including netball, basketball, volleyball, badminton and futsal.
+At the time of preparing this Plan of Management, upgrade works were in progress to extend the recreation centre (now completed).
+These works included the enclosure and redesign of the 2 outdoor courts so they can be used in all weather conditions and cater for a greater number of sports.
+Now complete, the centre provides 4 indoor multi-purpose courts for sports including netball, basketball, volleyball, badminton and futsal.